sanjaybuddapar/motogiga/README.md

 - 1st step is to download the repo.
 - 2nd step is to run `npm install` inside the repo folder.
 - 3rd step is to put your private key exported from unisat at the top.
-- 4th step is to create an unspent UTXO with 10.1 tBTC in it and get that txID (you can do this by sending yourself 10.1 tBTC and waiting for it to confirm).
+- 4th step is to create a UTXO with 10.1 tBTC in it and get that txID (you can do this by sending yourself 10.1 tBTC and waiting for it to confirm).
 - 5th step is to uncomment `transactionSplitterBasic(utxo).then(console.log);` and put your UTXO above it, then run `npx tsx index.ts`
 - 6th step is to wait for that TX to confirm and copy the output TX ID and recomment out this step.
 - 7th step is to put that tx ID in this line: `splitSplitter("txid here")`, then run `npx tsx index.ts`